PTQD: Accurate Post-Training Quantization for Diffusion Models: Method

-The presence of residual quantization noise introduces additional variance at each step, resulting in a total variance that exceeds the scheduled value $\sigma_t^2$.
+The presence of uncorrelated quantization noise introduces additional variance at each step, resulting in a total variance that exceeds the scheduled value $\sigma_t^2$.
 To address this, we propose to calibrate the variance schedule for quantized diffusion models, which is denoted as $\sigma_t^{'2}$ and smaller than the original schedule $\sigma_t^2$.
-To estimate $\sigma_t^{'2}$, we further make an assumption and model the residual quantization noise as a Gaussian distribution with a mean of $\mathbf{\mu}_q$ and a variance of $\mathbf{\sigma}_q^2$:
+To estimate $\sigma_t^{'2}$, we further make an assumption and model the uncorrelated quantization noise as a Gaussian distribution with a mean of $\mathbf{\mu}_q$ and a variance of $\mathbf{\sigma}_q^2$:

-We perform statistical tests to verify this assumption (see the supplementary material) and observe the distribution of the residual quantization noise, as shown in Figure~\ref{fig:qnoisedistribution}.
-The values of mean and variance can be estimated by generating samples with both quantized and full-precision diffusion models and collecting the statistics of the residual quantization noise.
-To correct the mean deviation, we follow prior work~\cite{nagel2019dfq} and collect the channel-wise means of residual quantization noise and subtract them from the output of quantized noise prediction network.
-For additional variance, the residual quantization noise can be absorbed into Gaussian diffusion noise with the above assumption.
+To verify this assumption, we conduct statistical tests (refer to the supplementary material) and present the distribution of the uncorrelated quantization noise in Figure~\ref{fig:qnoisedistribution}.
+The values of mean and variance can be estimated by generating samples with both quantized and full-precision diffusion models and collecting the statistics of the uncorrelated quantization noise.
+Following prior work~\cite{nagel2019dfq}, the mean deviation can be rectified through Bias Correction (BC), where we collect the channel-wise means of uncorrelated quantization noise and subtract them from the output of quantized noise prediction network.
+For the variance of the uncorrelated quantization noise, we propose Variance Schedule Calibration (VSC), where the uncorrelated quantization noise can be absorbed into Gaussian diffusion noise with the above assumption.
 By substituting the calibrated variance schedule $\sigma_{t}^{'2}$ into Eq.~(\ref{eq:reverseafterCNC}) while keeping the variance of each step unaltered, we can solve for the optimal variance schedule using the following approach:

 It can be observed that if the additional variance of quantization noise is smaller than the noise hyperparameter $\sigma_t^2$, the increase in variance caused by quantization can be eliminated.
 According to Eq.~(\ref{eq:sigmaafterfusion}), the coefficient for the variance of the quantization noise can be calculated as $\frac{\beta_t^2}{\alpha_t(1-\bar\alpha_t)(1+k)^{2}}$, which is generally small enough to ensure that the quantization noise can be fully absorbed, except for cases of deterministic sampling where $\sigma_t$ is zero.
+In this case, there is no analytical solution for $\sigma_{t}^{'2}$, and we use the optimal solution that is $\sigma_{t}^{'2}=0$.
+Overall, the process quantization noise correction is summarized in Algorithm~\ref{alg:noise_correction}.

 Although the proposed method can correct the mean deviation and the numerical value of the variance for each step, generating satisfactory samples with low-bit diffusion models remains challenging due to the low signal-to-noise ratio (SNR) of the quantized noise prediction network.
 In the next section, we will analyze this issue in detail.